Stetten am kalten Markt: History

 The area was documented early as being in the possession of the Reichenau monastery as "Stetten am kalten Markt."

 Within the Heuberg Training Area there is the legendary Dreibannmarke, also called the "Bahn", a 17th-century border, which today marks the border between three different municipalities, formerly in the three states of Württemberg, Baden, and Hohenzollern.
 The meadow at the Dreibannmarke served as a stopping place for traveling merchants, wagons and craftsmen.
 With care it is possible to identify traces of the border.
 After the inauguration of the firing ranges, a meadow in Meßstetten was allocated as a camping site at the edge of the restricted area.
 Until 1835 merchandise was smuggled over the customs borders guarded by local hunters.
-Coffee smuggler Haux had been killed on 21 July 1831 in Pfaffental.
+A man named Haux was killed on 21 July 1831 in Pfaffental while smuggling coffee.

 On March 1, 1945, Air Force pilot second lieutenant Lothar Sieber died about 7 kilometers south of the Heuberg Military Training Area with the Heuberg barracks, the location of the first manned rocket flight in history.
-Sieber was piloting a one-man rocket of the type "Bachem Ba 349 Natter".
+Sieber was piloting a Bachem Ba 349 Natter rocket plane, which was designed to take off vertically to avoid the need for airfields.